montonio/montonio-js/README.md

 # Usage

 To integrate Montonio's embeddable payment methods into your checkout, you first need to create a Montonio Session on your server.
-Follow the [Montonio Documentation](https://docs.montonio.com/) to create a session.
+Follow the [Embedded Cards](https://docs.montonio.com/api/stargate/guides/embedded-cards) guide to create a session.
 Once you have the session UUID, you can use it to initialize the `MontonioCheckout` component on your front-end.

 ### 1. Initialize MontonioCheckout